Injected420/Python_Projects/README.md

 A simple TCP Server and a 'Telnet' connecter program. :computer: ---- :computer:

 There is also an Excel sheet which I am sort of proud of.
 It takes a number in one of several different formats (binary, decimal, octal, etc.) and automatically converts it into the other forms.
-So if you put a decimal it would convert it to every other type in the sheet. :sheet:
+So if you put a decimal it would convert it to every other type in the sheet. 📲

 Visit my website @ [Sly-Inovations](https://www.sly-security.com/)